 Stitch and glue boat construction has been around since the 70's.
-It was brought into popular use by a boatbuilder named Sam Devlin in Olympia, Wa.
-His book, "Stitch and Glue Boatbuilding the Sam Devlin Way" is the definitive resource on the topic, and is available in our bookstore.
+Our shop has done a great deal to bring the technique into popular use.
+Sam's book, "Stitch and Glue Boatbuilding the Sam Devlin Way" is the definitive resource on the topic, and is available in our bookstore.

 Our kits use stitch and glue techniques extensively.
 The basic process is to temporarily fasten (stitch) panels together at the edges (chines) and place epoxy saturated fiber tapes over the chines to create a structural bond.

-A West Satsop Boatbuilding kit is constructed over a computer-cut jig which is assembled egg-crate style.
+Our kits are constructed over a computer-cut jig which is assembled egg-crate style.
 This jig positions the bulkheads laterally (athwarthships), longitudinally (lengthwise) and vertically.
 Once the bulkheads are in accurate position, the hull panels (each tagged with a unique identifier) are joined end-for-end, puzzle-piece style.
-The two long assembled bottom lhull panels are then draped over the bulkheads and temporarily fastened together with wire or heavy gauge pneumatic staples.
+The two long assembled bottom hull panels are then draped over the bulkheads and temporarily fastened together with wire or heavy gauge pneumatic staples.
 We've found that inexpensive heavy gauge electric fence wire works well.

 Once all the panels are attached together, and secured in the proper location relative to the bulkheads, the hull is "tabbed" to the bulkheads - bonded with short lengths of epoxy saturated fiberglass tape.